ApexRMS/stconnect/docs/getting_started.md

 <br>
 In this window:
 <br>
-* Select the row for the ***stconnect - Connectivity planning for future climate and land-use change***.
+* Select the row for ***stconnect - Connectivity planning for future climate and land-use change***.
 Note that as you select a row, the list of **Templates** available and suggested **File name** for that base package are updated.
 * Select the ***Simple Conn.
 Model*** Template as shown above.
 * Optionally type in a new **File name** for the Library (or accept the default); you can also change the **Folder** containing the file using the **Browse...** button.
 <br>
 When you are ready to create the Library file, click **OK**.
 A new Library will be created and loaded into the Library Explorer.

 ## **Step 3: Configure library settings**
 For the model to run, SyncroSim needs to locate the locations of your R, Julia, and Zonation (if applicable) executables.
 The default file location of the Julia executable is blank.
-Select the Folder icon, navigate to the proper location on your local computer, then click **Open**.
+Select the Folder icon, navigate to the proper location on your local computer (example shown below), then click **Open**.
 <br>
 <img align="middle" style="padding: 3px" width="800" src="assets/images/screencap-2.png">
 <br>